radthoc/sapis/README.md

 Tests
 -----
-To run the test just phpunit test suit from the root folder of the cloned repository:
+To run the tests just execute the phpunit test suit from the root folder of the cloned repository:
 ```php
 phpunit -c .
 ```